Ohio Special Election: 4 Lessons Both Parties Are Learning For The Midterms

 The outcome may not quite be clear from Tuesday night, but there are at least four lessons:

-1. Trump puts Republicans in swing districts in a vice
+1. Trump puts Republicans in swing districts in a vise

 Trump's support raises a question that was left somewhat more difficult to answer after last night's result – whether Republican candidates in competitive districts should abandon or embrace Trump.

 Balderson took the latter approach.
-He appeared on stage with the president Saturday, where Trump heaped praise on him.
+He appeared onstage with the president Saturday, where Trump heaped praise on him.
 Balderson has hugged Trump on immigration, saying on his website he will "protect Ohio's working class from illegal immigration" and "will fight alongside President Trump to deport those here illegally."

-Jesse Hunt, national press secretary for the National Republican Congressional Committee, tried to walk that line on NPR's Morning Edition Wednesday.
+Jesse Hunt, national press secretary for the National Republican Congressional Committee, tried to walk that line on NPR's Morning Edition on Wednesday.

 Politics